YongoDavid/Demo-2024-April/README.md

 Demo-2024-April

 SLOW MOTION IS BETTTER THAN NO MOTION , SOO LETS KEEP GOING NO MATTER WHAT.
-THIS IS THE LIFE A CHOOSE.
+THIS IS THE LIFE I CHOOSE.

 April-1
 Need to finish the Uderika project this week.